-We define Adjusted EBITDA as earnings before deducting amortization and depreciation, stockbased compensation, foreign exchange gain or loss, finance expense or income, income tax expense or recovery and non-recurring impairment, restructuring and severance charges, government assistance and discontinued operations.
-We believe that Adjusted EBITDA is a useful measure as it provides an indication of the operational results of the business.
-We consider Adjusted EBITDA to be a key measure as it provides an alternative measure of profitability before taking into account the Company's non-cash expenses, and it is used by management to measure performance; however, this metric is not defined under IFRS.
+We define Adjusted EBITDA as earnings before deducting amortization and depreciation, stock-based compensation, foreign exchange gain or loss, finance expense or income, income tax expense or recovery and non-recurring impairment, restructuring and severance charges and government assistance.
+We believe that Adjusted EBITDA is a useful measure as it provides an indication of the operational results of the business after adjusting for non-recurring income and expenses, and non-cash expenses.
+We consider Adjusted EBITDA to be a key measure as it provides an alternative measure of profitability, before taking into account the Company's non-cash expenses, and it is used by management to measure performance; however, this metric is not defined under IFRS.
 As a result, this amount may not be comparable to those calculated by other issuers.